 Rephotography/community engagement in the OARC

 The Ōtākaro Avon River Corridor regeneration area spans 345 hectares and snakes 11km along both sides of the river.
-It is a diverse landscape containing residential red zone, area ecologically restored to native forest and wetland, nature trails, cycleways, and community gathering spaces.
+It is a diverse landscape containing the Residential Red Zone, the area ecologically restored to native forest and wetland, nature trails, cycleways, and community gathering spaces.

-The original Frames were part of an installation run by the GapFiller placemaking agency, utilising the vacant spaces in urban Christchurch generated by the 2010-2011 Canterbury earthquake sequence.
+The original frames were part of an installation run by the GapFiller placemaking agency, utilising the vacant spaces in urban Christchurch created by the 2010-2011 Canterbury earthquakes.
 The purpose of the frame project was to engage with people and emphasise urban scenes experiencing change over time.